College Packing List: What To Bring To College

 This article provides a comprehensive, detailed list of all the things to bring to college for your new dorm.
 The college packing list below will make your packing experience as painless and stress-free as possible.

-Things To Bring To College
+Essential Things To Bring to Your College Dorm

 1. Electronics